sagarvispute/whatsapp-ui/README.md

-This is a starter template for [Ionic](http://ionicframework.com/docs/) projects.
+# Whatsapp-ui
+This is my sample practice IONIC 2 app, I just created for practice on UI

 ## How to use this template